-To start, this gluten free gingerbread cake is melt in your mouth super moist (sorry), and still just as moist being in the fridge for 7 days!
+To start, this gluten free gingerbread cake is melt in your mouth moist, and still just as moist being in the fridge for 7 days!
 It’s full of flavor and warm spices and close to perfection.
 It's made with a combination of oat flour and almond flour and of course blackstrap molasses and lots of ground ginger.
 If you love gingerbread, you will LOVE this gingerbread cake.
-It is the best gluten free dessert and is also safe for a low FODMAP diet.
+It is the best gluten free dessert.

 I altered one of my favorite traditional family cake recipes to make it low glycemic, gluten free and dairy free, I added in molasses and warming spices, and it came out PERFECT!
 I mean, took a couple of tries but it was worth it.
 It was gone in a few days and I’ve had requests to make another closer to Christmas.

 Why you will love this gluten free gingerbread cake: